Adamj1232/career-development-curriculum/deliverable_submissions/1701-f/adam_carpenter.md

 Link to Flower Exercise using this template (you can either create a gist for the 7 categories with bullet points OR use this template and upload it into your submission):
 ### My Favorite People to Work With -
+  Creative and open minded people
+  Passionate but happy people, not too passionate that they loose their happiness or create a stressful environment People that enjoy learning and aren't bitter

 ### My Values and Goals -
   Work for a company whose CEO's goals and values align with my own.